International Police Association: Expansion outside of Europe

 On March 16, 1961 at the IPA's organization-wide formal summit called the World Congress, the first sections outside of Europe were affiliated in Canada and Hong Kong.
 At the third World Congress held in Stuttgart, Germany, in September 1961, the first African IPA section was also affiliated in Kenya.

 First female leader

 In 1982, Phyllis Nolan of Ireland was elected to become the first woman to serve on the IPA's executive board.
 She later became president of Section Ireland and international vice president.

 International Administration Centre formed

 In 1986, due to the growth of the organization, the leadership decided to hire a full-time staff.
 Until that point, administrative duties shifted from section to section.
-In 1987, a permanent centre was established in the United Kingdom at the headquarters building of Section UK.
+In 1987, a permanent centre was established by Ken Robinson, the first Chief Executive Officer, previously working in a voluntary capacity for many years, in the United Kingdom at the Nottingham headquarters building of Section UK.

 By 2023, there were more than 372,000 members in nearly 100 countries, of which 65 are affiliated National Sections.